-- No charge may be imposed for materials used in delivering the curriculum such as photocopying charges, charges for using musical instruments or computer facilities.
-This is because the right to free education implies that there should be no charge for materials used in the delivery of the curriculum.
-However, students may be charged for the hire of musical instruments owned by the school and used outside the basic delivery of the music curriculum.
-A charge may be made for costs involved in project work (such as the production of a T-shirt in a design class) if the student takes ownership of the finished product.
-Schools cannot, however, insist that the students take the finished product home. - No charge may be imposed for a student's attendance at a school camp that is a compulsory part of the school's curriculum or part of the content of a particular course at the school.
-The Ministry of Education stated in Circular 1998/25 that it considers:

-It is reasonable, however, for parents to be asked to contribute towards the cost of food and towards the costs which are involved in travel to and from the camp.
-In cases where parents are unwilling or unable to pay for a camp, teachers should try to provide work which will be an appropriate alternative to the camp.
-In cases where attendance at an outdoor or recreational activity is voluntary, parents should expect to meet the costs involved if they agree to their children's participation.
+- No charge may be imposed for materials used in delivering the curriculum, such as photocopying charges, charges for using musical instruments or computer facilities.
+The most a school Board could do is ask for a donation in the same way as it does for a general donation.
+This is because the statutory right to free education implies that there should be no charge for materials or equipment used in the delivery of the curriculum.
+However, students may be charged for the hire of musical instruments owned by the school and used outside the delivery of the music curriculum.
+A charge may be made for costs involved in project work (such as the production of a T-shirt in a design class) but only if the student agrees to take ownership of the finished product.
+Schools cannot insist that the students take the finished product home. - No charge may be imposed for a student's attendance at a school camp that is part of the school's curriculum, including part of the content of a particular course at the school.
+The Ministry of Education considers it is reasonable for parents to be asked to contribute towards the cost of food and towards the costs that are involved in travel to and from the camp.
+Such a request is a request for a donation.
+Students may not be excluded from attending a camp that is part of curriculum delivery.
+If students are given the choice of participating in a school camp that does not form part of the delivery of the curriculum, a charge may be imposed by the school.

-• Students should not be excluded from activities organised away from school as part of the curriculum (for example, field work in geography or biology and outdoor education programmes).
-The Ministry of Education stated in Circular 1998/25 that:
+Students should not be excluded from activities organised away from school as part of the curriculum (for example, field work in geography, biology and outdoor education programmes) because of an inability or unwillingness to pay.
+The Ministry of Education stated in Education circular 2013/06 that:

-It is reasonable to expect parents to pay the travel costs which are inevitably connected with such activities, provided the staff have made every effort to minimise costs by ensuring that the activities are held as close to the school as possible.
-In cases where parents are unwilling or unable to pay for a trip, teachers should provide an alternative which would give the student an insight into the curriculum experience covered by the trip.
-To avoid misunderstanding which may lead to later problems with payment, boards should ensure that parents are made aware of the situation at the beginning of the year.
+It is reasonable to request parents to pay a donation towards the travel costs which are connected with such activities as geography and biology and outdoor education programmes, provided that staff have made every effort to minimise costs by ensuring that the activities are held as close to the school as possible.